China Is ‘Likely’ Training Pilots For Strikes Against The U.S., Says The Pentagon

 In an article released yesterday, Reuters outlines recent events in the conflict between China and the United States.
 In January, the Pentagon prioritized defense against Russia and China at the center of their agenda.
 In May, the Pentagon withdrew its invitation to China to participate in a multinational naval exercise despite attempts to de-escalate the tension.
 The withdrawal of invitation, along with an estimated $190 billion spending on defense by the Chinese government led to further escalation and tension between the two governments.

 The PLA has also expanded its space program.
-It efforts on behalf of the Chinese government show a desire to “strengthen its military space capabilities” according to the report released by the Pentagon.
+Its efforts on behalf of the Chinese government show a desire to “strengthen its military space capabilities” according to the report released by the Pentagon.
 Along the same lines, President Donald Trump’s administration announced this month a new “Space Force” to become the sixth branch of the U.S. Military by 2020.

 The U.S. and China are currently planning to engage in trade talks.
-According to the Guardian, there are plans to discuss the “escalating tariff conflict” in hopes of avoiding a trade war and skyrocketing prices on goods exchanged between the two countries.
+According to The Guardian, there are plans to discuss the “escalating tariff conflict” in hopes of avoiding a trade war and skyrocketing prices on goods exchanged between the two countries.
 President Trump partially campaigned on a promise to bring jobs to the United States, claiming that our trade deficit with China hurts our middle class.
 The Inquisitr reported earlier this week that, despite the recent events involving the Chinese military, recent polls show that many Americans believe the current administration is not doing enough to help the middle class.